Barry Biddulph takes another look at Lars T Lih on Lenin and “the party”.

 In fact in 1917, the Bolsheviks were not very disciplined or highly centralised.(6) Nor did Lenin have the correct strategy for revolution until April 1917.
-Many new Bolsheviks in 1917 and indeed veteran Bolsheviks had not always accepted Lenin’s authority and Lenin himself had often been undisciplined and broken the rules of democratic centralism.
+Many new and old Bolsheviks in 1917 had not always accepted Lenin’s authority.
+Lenin himself had often been undisciplined .
+He sometimes broke the rules of democratic centralism.
 At the Finland station in 1917, he publically criticised and acted against the central committee’s overwhelming majority, who stood on his mistaken programme of the democratic revolution.
 He also voted with the Mensheviks against his own Bolshevik faction led by Bogdanov, on the issue of whether to boycott the third Duma.
 Lenin pressured Trotsky into giving him a central committee majority in favour of the Brest-Litovsk Treaty in 1918, by threatening to wage a factional war against any anti treaty majority.
 Trotsky was aware from his own painful experience that Lenin meant this and that it would destroy the unity required for any successful strategy.

 Lenin was not interested in providing any details of the various splits and disagreements within the Bolsheviks prior to 1917.
 This did give the impression that the Bolsheviks were ideologically monolithic or united around his leadership.
-But the phrase ‘Bolshevik Leninist’ showed there were other kinds of Bolsheviks.
-His potted history of Bolshevism also implied the Bolsheviks were in a sense an organisation or in a sense a party of a new type, separate from the opportunists.
+However, the phrase ‘Bolshevik Leninist’ showed there were other kinds of Bolsheviks.
+His potted history of Bolshevism also implied the Bolsheviks were in a sense, a party of a new type, separate from the opportunists.
 A theme articulated explicitly by Stalinism and Trotskyism.
-He did not mention the unity conference with the Mensheviks in 1906 or that the Mensheviks had accepted his proposal of the rule change at that conference which was the root cause of the 1903 split, not any programmatic differences.
-Nor does Lenin provide the context for the only party that really did exist prior to 1917, the Russian Social Democratic Labour Party, which included Mensheviks and others who disagreed with Lenin; he uses the word Bolshevism as if it was a synonym for that party, as if it was ‘The party’ from 1903.
+He did not mention the unity conference with the Mensheviks in 1906, or that the Mensheviks had accepted his proposal of the rule change at that conference, which was the root cause of the 1903 split.
+There were no programmatic differences.
+Nor does Lenin provide the context for the only party that really did exist prior to 1917, the Russian Social Democratic Labour Party, which included Mensheviks and others who disagreed with Lenin.
+He uses the word Bolshevism as if it was a synonym for that party, as if it was ‘The party’ from 1903.

 1 Lars T Lih, ‘Bolshevism and revolutionary social democracy‘